top of page

 Gemma Smith: Experiencing challenging thoughts, feelings, or situations while pregnant or as a new parent?
 I’m on a mission to normalise professional perinatal care.
 Want to know more?
 Click here.

-new and experienced parents to mental health services
+Guiding new and expecting parents to perinatal and infant mental health supports

 We connect parents that are struggling to navigate the complex waters of pregnancy and new parenthood to the critical mental health services you might need most.
 Want to know more?
 Click Here